camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 }
 ```

-Headers are also supported by using the `headers` key in the response expression:
+Headers are also supported, using the `headers` key in the response expression:

 ```json
 ={